Vritant-Goel/Live-Pose-Detection-using-YOLOv8/readme.md

-# The real-time human pose estimation, powered by YOLOv8 with the webcam
+# Real-time human pose estimation, powered by YOLOv8

-This project is dedicated to applying computer vision to deliver a dependable and efficient solution for human pose recognition specifically focusing on measuring the walking speed of cardiac surgery patients in the rehabilitation dorm.
+This project is dedicated to applying computer vision to deliver a dependable and efficient solution for human pose recognition using a state-of-the-art object detection and image segmentation model - YOLOv8.

 ## Requirements
 First, we use PyTorch(CPU)